Terry O'Quinn

 Terrance Quinn (born July 15, 1952), known professionally as Terry O'Quinn, is an American actor.
-He played John Locke on the TV series Lost, the title role in The Stepfather and Stepfather II, and Peter Watts in Millennium, which ran for three seasons (1996–1999).
-He has also hosted Mysteries of the Missing on The Science Channel.
-For his role in Lost, he won the Emmy Award for Outstanding Supporting Actor in a Drama Series.
+He won a Primetime Emmy Award for his performance as John Locke on the TV series Lost (2004–2010).
+In film, he also played the title role in The Stepfather (1987) and Howard Hughes in The Rocketeer (1991) with roles in other films such as Heaven's Gate (1980), Silver Bullet (1985), Young Guns (1988), Blind Fury (1989), Tombstone (1993) and Primal Fear (1996).

+Other prominent television roles include Peter Watts in Millennium (1996–1999), FBI Asst.
+Director Kendall in Alias (2002–2004), Commander Joe White in Hawaii Five-0 (2011–2018), and Tom Tavner in Patriot (2015–2018).

 Early life

 O'Quinn was born at War Memorial Hospital in Sault Ste.
 Marie, Michigan, one of 11 siblings, and grew up in nearby Newberry, Michigan.
-He is of Irish descent, and was raised Catholic.
+He is of Irish descent and was raised Catholic.
 He attended Central Michigan University in Mount Pleasant, Michigan, and the University of Iowa in Iowa City.
 He changed his surname from Quinn to O'Quinn as another registered actor already had the name Terrance Quinn.

-In the 1970s, he went to Baltimore to act in the Center Stage production of Tartuffe.
-He remained at Center Stage for some years and often appeared with the late Tana Hicken, most notably as Benedick to her Beatrice in Much Ado About Nothing.
+In the 1970s, O'Quinn went to Baltimore to act in the Center Stage production of Tartuffe.
+He remained at Center Stage for several years and often appeared with the late Tana Hicken, most notably as Benedick to her Beatrice in Much Ado About Nothing.
 His first movie role was in Heaven's Gate.

 Career

 O'Quinn began acting in the 1970s during his time at Central Michigan University.
 He not only was an actor but also playwright/director.
 He wrote and directed the musical Orchestrina.
 This musical featured five main characters: The Man (played by Jeff Daniels), The Boy (Harold Downs), The Woman (Ann O'Donnell), The Girl (Debbie Penwarden), and The Drunk (James Hilliker), plus a female and a male chorus.
 He was roommates at CMU with actor Brad Slaight.

-Starting in 1980, O'Quinn has appeared in various feature films such as Silver Bullet, Tombstone, Heaven's Gate, Young Guns, alongside Rutger Hauer in Blind Fury, and as Howard Hughes in The Rocketeer.
+Starting in 1980, O'Quinn has appeared in various feature films such as Silver Bullet, Tombstone, Heaven's Gate, Young Guns, Ghosts of Mississippi, with Rutger Hauer in Blind Fury, and as Howard Hughes in The Rocketeer.

 O'Quinn also appeared in the Canadian horror movie, Pin (1988) alongside British-born Canadian actor, David Hewlett.